 Solved: In Agile way of working, the focus is on delivery on smaller projects, or features that can be delivered fast.
 But, remember that the architecture is still important, since carelessness with the architecture gives future problems, with slower and slower delivery of features; sloppy systemisation as Mary Poppendieck would have put it.

-- Problem: But, traditional projects are not only too long, they also consist of too small tasks derived from the excessive number of specialised part-time people* in the traditional projects in medium- and big-sized companies.
-This generates low Flow Efficiency, loss of the Big Picture and an excessive amount of coordinators that is not adding any value at all.
+- Problem: But traditional projects are not only too long, they also consist of too small tasks derived from the excessive number of specialised part-time people** in the traditional projects in medium- and big-sized companies.
+This generates low Flow Efficiency, loss of the Big Picture and an excessive number of coordinators that is not adding any value at all.

 Not solved: Agile thinking is: the smaller, the better, in order to try to solve complexity and to get rid of interdependencies, meaning that the features are divided into smaller and smaller tasks per year .
 This also generates low Flow Efficiency, loss of the Big Picture and an excessive amount of coordinators, which are the same problems as for traditional projects, but of different reasons, see this blog post about Clogging for the details.

-- Problem: Traditional projects could not cope with the complexity and uncertainty introduced with market change to including also Customer Pull (SW Projects).
-This due to that especially the complexity, which can never be part of planned work, was included in the projects, which is not possible per se.
+- Problem: Traditional big product development projects could not cope with both the complexity and uncertainty introduced with market change to include also Customer Pull (SW Projects).
+This due to that especially the complexity, which can never be part of planned work, was included in the projects, which is not possible per se, due to it is unplannable.
 This was never a problem with Technology Push (HW projects), since then the research was done before the project started, meaning that the whole project really could be planned.
 See this blog post for the details about the big differences between Technology Push and Customer Pull in a traditional project setup.

 - Never a problem: Scaling in traditional projects, where the wholeness is still kept together when the original task is broken down to smaller tasks, also with a long-term architecture in focus.
 Traditional projects have always been very structured regarding organisation, architecture and planning, all three very important in order to reduce the complexity when size is introduced.